-The CDC growth charts cover weight from 0.0-20.0 years.
-In 2015 data from 554 patients was analysed.
+The CDC growth charts cover weight from 0.0 - 20.0 years.
+In 2016 data from 554 patients was analysed.
 The figure below indicates the proportion in each percentile category.
-A higher proportion with weight for age below the 10th percentile is seen in patients up to one year and also among children aged 11-17 years.
+A higher proportion with weight for age below the 10^{th} percentile has been observed in patients aged less than two years.